Pontsticill

-Pontsticill is a village within the County Borough of Merthyr Tydfil in South Wales.
+Pontsticill (/cy/) is a village within the County Borough of Merthyr Tydfil in South Wales.
 It lies within the valley of the Taf Fechan on the southern edge of the Brecon Beacons National Park.
 The village lies within the community of Vaynor in an area that was, until the local government re-organisation of 1974, within the historic county of Brecknockshire.